Chiral spin channels in curved graphene $pn$ junctions: Effective 1D model

 Diagonalizing $\tilde{\mathcal{H}}_\text{eff}$, we obtain the eigenvalues

-where $m\in\mathbb{Z}$ if we impose periodic boundary conditions.
-This formula predicts a linear dependence of the energy on $m$, which we observe in the exact solution close to zero energy, and provides an approximate analytical expression for the slope of the energy dispersion.
+where $m\in\mathbb{Z}$ under periodic boundary conditions.
+This formula predicts a linear dependence of the energy on $m$, which we observe in the exact solution close to zero energy, and provides an approximate analytical expression for the slope of the dispersion.

 The corresponding eigenstates are